eth-cscs/compression/README.md

 The following setup is necessary to compile and run the algorithm.
 This list is not complete yet.

-* The minlin library has to be in the same directory as this repository.
+* The minlin library is included as a Git submodule, so it has to be initialized and updated if the repository is cloned.
 * We use the Thrust from cudatoolkit, so the corresponding module has to be activated.